daz4126/Nanny-State/README.md

 </div>

-**NANNY STATE** makes it simple to build blazingly fast state-based web apps.
+**NANNY STATE** makes it simple to build state-based web apps that are blazingly fast using vanilla JS.

-- **SIMPLE** - Build interactive user-interfaces with just a few lines of vanilla JS.
+- **SIMPLE** - Build interactive user-interfaces with just a few lines of code.
-- **MINIMAL** - Only 3kb when minified and zipped with no transpiling.
+- **MINIMAL** - Only 3kb minified and zipped.

-**NANNY STATE** stores all the data in a single state and automatically renders the view when anything changes.
-This helps to make your code more organized and easier to maintain without the bloat of other front-end libraries.
+- **FAST** - Pages automatically re-render in the blink of an eye.

-Whether you're building a small interactive web page or large complex app, **NANNY STATE** is a simple and minimal alternative to React and Vue!
+**NANNY STATE** stores data in a single state and automatically renders the view when anything changes.
+This keeps your code more organized and easier to maintain without the bloat of other libraries.

 It's easy to get started - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.